albgarre/bioinactivation/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There was one NOTE:

+>Possibly mis-spelled words in DESCRIPTION: isothermal (11:5, 13:93)

+The word 'isothermal' is broadly used by food scientists, to reffer to pasteurization treatments at constant temperature.
+Hence, I would rather keep it in the text.

 ## Reverse dependencies